 Typically, there are two types of printers for home and office use – inkjet printers and laser printers.
 Both the printers differ in the technologies they use and thus, have their strengths and weaknesses.
-If you are looking at buying a printer, it is important to consider the type and volume of the printing you would need to do.
+If you are looking at buying a printer, it is important to consider the type and volume of the printing you would need to do and what type of printer ink dropship you’d need to buy.
 In this article, we will explain the difference between the technologies of inkjet and laser printers, and how those differences impact the performances of the printers to help you make the right choice.

 In Inkjet printers, dye- or pigment-based liquid ink is transferred to the paper in microscopic amounts using dozens of nozzles in the printer.
 The ink dries off on the paper and thus, we get high-quality text and images.